spatstat/Aalborg2022/docs/index.md

 To receive a course diploma (4 ECTS) the participants will be evaluated by successful participation during the lectures, including the solution of exercises.
 For the final assessment, a satisfactory solution of selected exercises (henceforth called hand-in exercises) are required with **deadline September 11, 2022**.
-The hand-in exercises and to whom they should be sent are listed as part of the description of each day of the workshop below.
+The hand-in exercises and to whom they should be send are listed as part of the description of each day of the workshop below.

 ## Required preparation for the course